dsd-sztaki-hu/LODmilla-backend/README.txt

 3. Set up Tomcat.

 4. Build the war and deploy it under Tomcat.
+If you use the pre-built war file, you need to create the default user and password for the SQL database given in backend properties.
+Or you can unpack the war, edit the properties file and pack it again.

 5. In lodmilla frontend edit profile.class.js and change this.serverProxyUrl to you newly created backend.